microsoftgraph/python-sample-auth/README.md

 You can modify the samples to test specific Graph calls you'd like to make, by changing the endpoint that is being used and changing the requested scopes (permissions) to whatever that endpoint requires.
 For example, to retrieve your email messages instead of user profile data, change the 'me' endpoint to 'me/messages' and add 'Mail.Read' to the scopes requested.
 With those changes, the sample will display a JSON document that contains the top ten messages from your mailbox.

 Note that these samples are intended to clarify the minimum steps required for authenticating and making calls to Microsoft Graph, so they don't include error handling and other common practices for production deployment.
+The samples run in a simple dev/test HTTP server, but for a production deployment you should use a more secure and higher performance server such as one of those listed here: [https://wiki.python.org/moin/WebServers](https://wiki.python.org/moin/WebServers)

 ## Setup